 All customs houses open this weekend to clear backlog

-The directive said the release of consignments had been somewhat disrupted recently due to the slow server, which handles import-export data and customs records.
+The directive said the release of consignments had been somewhat disrupted recently due disrputions in the server that handles import-export data and customs records.

 "In this situation, in order to keep the country's import-export trade uninterrupted, it is requested to take necessary steps to keep import-export related activities running during the weekly holiday on July 11-12, 2025," reads the circular.